allevo/gathering/README.md

 [![NPM](https://nodei.co/npm/gathering-daemon.png)](https://nodei.co/npm/gathering-daemon/)

 This is a daemon written in nodejs.
-It accepts UPD package, stores temporary the data, creates statistics and sends them to some backends.
+It accepts UDP package, stores temporary the data, creates statistics and sends them to some backends.

 ## How to send a metric
 The protocol for sending data to this daemon is very simple.
 The UDP package has the following syntax: